Beginner Blues Groove (Key of A minor)

 The idea for this lesson came from a few places.
 Most recently, David over on my Patreon page sent over a request for the song Bridle on a Bull by Chris Knight.
 I’d never heard the song, but immediately recognized the flat-3rd and flat-7th being used in the acoustic bass line.
 This song also put me in the mindset of the 12-bar blues structure, which it uses throughout.
 Note, you’ll need to put a capo on the 1st fret in order to play along with Chris Knight’s recording (using the chords A, D, and E7):

 There’s also some Colter Wall influence here.
-Years ago, I did a lesson teaching a riff similar to what’s heard in Kate McCannon — which is also in the Key of A minor — and makes heavy use of the flat-7th (both as a passing bass note, and also as the root of the G major chord).
-Check out that song, as well as the lesson I made which explores that riff:
+Years ago, I posted lesson #179 where I taught a riff similar to what’s heard in Colter Wall’s Kate McCannon.
+This riff is also in the Key of A minor — and makes heavy use of the flat-7th (both as a passing bass note, and also as the root of the G major chord).

-Finally, there’s the lesson I made looking at how you can add “grit” to your walk-ups and walk-downs with those flat-3rd and flat-7th notes.
+Finally, you may want to watch lesson #361 where I show how you can add “grit” to your walk-ups and walk-downs with those flat-3rd and flat-7th notes.
 This video was made shortly after I connected these dots — which really helped me start to recognize the tones wherever they occurred.
-If interested, view my full notes for this lesson, which includes a link to my instructional PDF.

 ← Back to course homepage